Review of Wings of Honneamise: Royal Space Force (1987)

 Anno Hideaki (animation director), Yamaga Hiroyuki (director).

-On the planet Uru, the humans and domestic cats look the same as they do on Earth.
-Every other detail is different in some way, as if this world had been put together under the natural laws of reality.
 In the rough technological equivalent of our 1950s, a boy dreams of being a pilot.
 He doesn’t qualify.
-His name is Shirotsugh, and he joins the Royal Space Force of his country of Honneamise because it would almost be like flying, if it worked.
+His name is Shirotsugh.
+He joins the Royal Space Force, of his country of Honneamise, because it would almost be like flying if it worked.

-The little-known and cash-strapped project is run by a nobleman who has himself failed to become a historian.
-A fundamentalist inspires Shirotsugh to volunteer for the first manned flight into space when that’s still only a distant possibility.
+On a wild night out after burying a colleague, Shirotsugh meets a religious fundamentalist.
+She’s grateful that anyone is willing to listen.
+Her idealistic flattery inspires Shirotsugh to volunteer for the first manned flight into space when that’s still only a distant possibility.
 Through the long switchback of technological development, political corruption, popular resistance, commercial exploitation, dark religion, personal problems and international intrigue that follows, Shirotsugh realizes that this is what people have always been doing.

 Sui generis theatrical feature animation.
 This gritty and philosophical tale of an alternative humankind’s first manned flight into space was an expensive box-office failure.
-The young studio behind it recouped its losses through home video.
+The young studio behind it recouped its losses through home video, but if you ever get the chance, you should see it in a cinema.

-Originally called only Royal Space Force, it is almost the Citizen Kane (1941) of animation.
-It was directed by Yamaga at age 25, from his own short story; Anno was one of many animation directors.
-As a whole and in many of its details, it is mind-blowing in its imaginative realism and sheer ambition.
-Yamaga has stated that he intended for the film to make its audience of animation geeks love reality by filtering it through an alien culture.
-To that end, he used high-grade animation for a long and very serious SF film that is in fact scientific but neither futuristic nor a spectacle.
-The philosophical and dramatic aspects fit right in and even the music’s good.
+Originally called only Royal Space Force, it is the Citizen Kane (1941) of animation.
+It was directed by Yamaga at age 25, from his own short story.
+Anno was one of many animation directors, working on the technical stuff, such as the canard fighter planes.
+As a whole and in many of its details, the film is mind-blowing in its imaginative realism and sheer ambition.
+Yamaga has stated that he intended for it to make its audience of animation geeks love reality by filtering it through an alien culture.
+To that end, he used high-grade animation for a long and very serious SF film that is in fact scientific but neither futuristic nor a spectacle and has none of the narcissism of the pulps.
+The philosophical and dramatic aspects fit perfectly and even the music’s very good.
 The pacing problems that seemed so evident the first couple of times I saw it are no longer noticeable.
-Instead, I now appreciate Yamaga’s and Shirotsugh’s relapses into everyday lethargy along the way.
+Instead, I now appreciate Yamaga’s and Shirotsugh’s relapses into everyday lethargy and temps mort along the way.
 The occasionally goofy character design has also grown on me.
-There is still a large number of minor glitches in cel tracking, foreign-language voice acting, foley, the application of the score, and the largely irrelevant imagery set to the opening credits, but that’s what I expect from unqualified zealots doing what seems almost impossible.
+There is still a number of minor glitches in cel tracking, foreign-language voice acting, foley, the application of the score, and the largely irrelevant Sadamoto Yoshiyuki concept art set to the opening credits, but that’s what I expect from unqualified zealots doing what seems almost impossible.

 References here: Nerd argues about distinction between fantasy and science fiction, “Daicon IV Opening Animation” (1983), Gunbuster: Aim for the Top!
 (1988), Legend of the Galactic Heroes (1988), Planetes (2003), Blue Blazes (2014), Hidden Figures (2016), Violet Evergarden (2018).